-The local authority you live in will make offers for places at all Barking and Dagenham reception-phase schools on national offer day (16 April 2019).
-If you applied between 16 January 2019 and 15 April 2019, offers will be made from national offer day onwards, but you will need to check how your home borough handles late applications.
+The local authority you live in will make offers for places at all Barking and Dagenham reception-phase schools on national offer day (16 April 2020).
+If you applied between 16 January 2020 and 15 April 2020, offers will be made from national offer day onwards, but you will need to check how your home borough handles late applications.
 If we receive your application after national offer day, we will process it within 10 working days of receiving it.

 We send any preferences we receive for schools outside this borough to the relevant school or LA every Friday.
+We will contact you if we can offer your child a place at one of these schools.
+Any changes you make after the closing date will not appear on your eAdmissions account.
+Instead, we will reply to your enquires by phone, post or email.

-If we can offer your child a place at one of these schools, we will let you know in writing.
-From 1 September 2019, local authorities will no longer coordinate applications and parents will have to follow the in-year admissions process.
+From 1 September 2020, local authorities will no longer co-ordinate applications and parents will have to follow the in-year admissions process.
 Full information about our in-year process is available on our website within our e-booklet 'Finding a school place'.